 - We wrote up this lathe maintenance document that you might enjoy reading

 Q?
 The top bar of my Robust tool rest came off.
 What should I do?

 - The first versions of our toolrest just had the top bar epoxied on.
 Current production is tack welded, with further epoxy bedding to reduce vibration.
 You can usually repair a loose rod with any good metal to metal epoxy like JB Weld.
 Please don’t use five minute epoxy or CA glue.
 All Robust tool rests are warranted for life, so you can also return it and we’ll repair it or replace it for you.

 Q?
 I had a big catch and bent my toolrest.
 Is it still under warranty?

 - Yes.
 Just return it and we’ll replace it.
 If this starts to be a habit of yours, we may modify this offering.

 Q?
 Where do I find pricing?

-- There is a link to a complete price list on the lower left corner of the home page.
+- There is a link to a complete price list on the lower left corner of the home page and in the drop down menu under "Products".
 For lathe pricing, go to the lathe page and click the “Select Options” tab.
 Pricing for other accessories can also be found on their respective pages.

 Q?
 Do you make custom toolrests?